Metal working techniques

 The craft of metalworking passed through periods of splendor as well as times of agony.
 However, there was a certain reawakening of the art during the last century.
 Most of all, when the wrought iron forgers settled along the Piedmont belt.

 Always in the region of Vicenza, in Cogollo and Rettorgole there was the work and the beating of copper.
 And in the same area, there was also the production of renown knives.
-As well as all kinds of nails made in Fusine in Val Posina.
-As a result, a typical activity that continued up until only some years ago.
+As well as all kinds of nails made in Fusine in Val Posina, a typical activity that continued up until only some years ago.
 And now, impressive gateways of different villas show some valuable examples of this art.
 Most of them scattered around the region of the Veneto.

 On the other hand, we find also “simple” objects that are real works of art.
-Like the ironware on marriage chests, as well as weathercocks that adorn the roofs of houses.
-Furthermore, we find the monumental andirons.
+Like the ironware on marriage chests, as well as weathercocks that adorn the roofs of houses and monumental andirons.
 In conclusion, these masterpieces are the result of special personal talent and of sturdy arms.
 As well as nimble hands and skill, with the sensitivity of the eye.
 That means a familiarity with the fire that glows like a friend, ready to spring to life.

 Copper and brass metalworking craft

-Today, the craft has taken a different turn.
-In fact, it branches off into the production of objects for ornament.
+Today, the craft has taken a different turn that branches off into the production of objects for ornament.
 Some examples are the flowerpot holder and the umbrella stand.
 As a result, often the decoration made with taste and elegance gave more value to these works.
 And now, lots of collections of ancient copper objects are valuable and well in demand.

-The copper handicraftsman works also with the alloy of copper and zinc.
-Hence known as brass, for the production of decorated plates and containers.
+The copper handicraftsman works also with the alloy of copper and zinc, known as brass, for the production of decorated plates and containers.

 Toni Benetton museum

-Toni Benetton was born in Treviso, Veneto region, in 1910.
-And he is considered one of the leading contemporary sculptors.
+Toni Benetton was born in Treviso, Veneto region, in 1910 and he is considered one of the leading contemporary sculptors.
 Eclectic, he has worked with various materials such as bronze, plaster, and watercolor.
 But he preferred iron, with which he made the most of his creations.
 The focus of his style is thus the outdoor exposure.
-In fact, from the 1950s to the 1960s his works were made for urban centers and parks.
+From the 1950s to the 1960s his works were made for urban centers and parks.